 It’s normal to feel nervous and anxious about the big things in life, like figuring out how to advance in our careers, getting our finances in order, or navigating different important relationships.
 But Jordan says those are anxieties we can overcome through various confidence-building exercises and some time spent in self-reflection.

 In particular, the Present Authoring exercises can help you assess your faults and virtues.
 According to Jordan, recognizing your faults is a good thing.
-By identifying and recording those things we consider to be our faults, we’re also getting some insight on what exactly is inspiring so much insecurity and anxiety in us, or making it feel nearly impossible to take action on the things we know would make us feel better or would improve our lives in some way.
+By identifying and recording those things we consider to be our faults, we’re also getting some insight into what exactly is inspiring so much insecurity and anxiety in us, or making it feel nearly impossible to take action on the things we know would make us feel better or would improve our lives in some way.

 Because here’s the thing: No one should be beating themselves into the ground because they aren’t everything they think they should be.
 Beating yourself into the ground is destructive because it makes it that much harder to get up and improve.
 Instead, realize that it’s actually a gift to be able to identify and own whatever it is you think your faults might be: that self-awareness is the first step to creating major change and building confidence in yourself.